tmcl/mirror/README.md

 # mirror
 reflex-mirror = Reflex.Win32, bindings between Reflex and Win32

 A binding between Reflex (0.7.0) and Win32.
-Requires a custom branch of Win32, see the included submodule.
+Requires a custom branch of Win32 (for extra bindings - these should mostly get merged back into Win32 but I haven't got around to filing the pr's yet), see the included submodule.

 ## Install
 Install `choco` first.